 President Tsai’s National Day address

-She also called for joint facilitation for cross-strait reconciliation, peaceful dialogue, as well as discussion on how the two sides can live in peace and coexist based on mutual respect, goodwill, and understanding.
+She also called for joint facilitation for cross-strait reconciliation and peaceful dialogue, as well as discussion on how the two sides can live in peace and coexist based on mutual respect, goodwill, and understanding.

 National Day celebration performances